 Beyond schools he has served in a number of system leadership roles including being Director of Education in 3 of Victoria’s then 9 regions.
 This work involved at any one time leading, supporting and managing over 200 principals and their schools.
 He has also worked internationally as an education advisor and principal coach.

-Jeff is the Director of Education at Australian Schools Plus and has extensive experience in education in a career that has spanned almost 40 years.
+Jeff is a Lead Coach at Australian Schools Plus and has extensive experience in education in a career that has spanned almost 40 years.
 He is a former Director with the NSW Department of Education where he had responsibility for 34 schools in The Hills area in the North-Western suburbs of Sydney.